nasa-gibs/onearth/src/mrfgen/README.md

 ## oe_validate_palette.py

 oe_validate_palette.py is a tool for validating an image palette with a GIBS colormap.
 The output includes a summary of colors matched and the colors unique to the colormap and image.
 Mismatches are displayed if there are any.
-The system exit code is the number of colors in the image not found in the color table.
+The system exit code will be one of the following values:
+* 0 - Successful
+* 1 - Mismatched colors found in the image palette only
+* 2 - Mismatched colors found in the colormap only
+* 3 - Mismatched colors found in both the image palette _and_ colormap

 ```Shell
 Usage: oe_validate_palette.py --colormap [colormap.xml] --input [input.png] --verbose